RetroMaximus/dot-files-and-scripts/README_CrudeBuild.md

 Skip: Leaves the binary in the dist directory within the project.

-Installing the Script Globally

-To allow the script to be called from anywhere on the system:

-Move the script to /usr/local/bin:

-sudo mv CrudePyBuild.sh /usr/local/bin/CrudePyBuild
-sudo chmod +x /usr/local/bin/CrudePyBuild

-Now you can call the script from any directory:

-CrudePyBuild <path_to_entry_point.py> <entry_point_name>

-Installing the Script for a Single User
+- Installing the Script for a Single User

 To make the script available for the current user only:

 Move the script to ~/bin:

 mkdir -p ~/bin
-mv CrudePyBuild.sh ~/bin/CrudePyBuild
+mv crudepybuild.sh ~/bin/crudepybuild
-chmod +x ~/bin/CrudePyBuild
+chmod +x ~/bin/crudepybuild

 Add ~/bin to your PATH if it is not already included: